 External Trustees may serve a maximum of two terms which may either be consecutive or non-consecutive.

 The university appointed Trustee must be ratified by 2/3 of the Executive.

+Chair and Deputy Chair

+The Chair of the Trustees shall be elected by the Trustee Board by a two thirds majority vote and will serve for a period of one year.
+Election of the Chair of the Trustees shall take place at the first Trustee meeting after the commencement of the new sabbatical officer team.

+The President shall be the Deputy Chair of the Trustees unless elected Chair of the Trustees.
+In which case the Trustee Board shall elect a Deputy Chair from its External Trustees by a simple majority vote.
+The role of the Deputy Chair will be to support the Chair.

+The Chair or Deputy Chair shall be the manager of the Chief Executive Officer provided they are an External Trustee.

+In the absence of the Chair and the Deputy Chair, another Trustee appointed by the Trustees present shall preside as chair of the meeting.

 Removal or Replacement of Trustees

-The Union may by Ordinary Resolution, for which special notice shall be required, remove a Trustee at any time.
-Such a resolution shall be regarded as a motion of no confidence in that Trustee and will only be triggered by a petition for such a motion being attended by at least 1000 Members and signed by at least 300 Members.
+The Union may by Special Resolution remove a Trustee at any time.
+Such a resolution shall only be triggered by a petition being signed by at least 1000 Members.
+Upon receipt of such a petition the Union shall convene a General Meeting in accordance with these Articles.

-The Union may by Ordinary Resolution elect another person in place of a removed under the provisions of Article 81 or otherwise to fill a vacancy should one arise for any reason.

-If an Officer Trustee resigns, is disqualified or removed from office at any time prior to the commencement of the Academic Year, the vacancy that results on the board of Trustees shall be filled in accordance with the Bye-Laws.
+If an Officer Trustee resigns, is disqualified, removed from office or their contract of employment ceases at any time prior to the commencement of the Academic Year, the vacancy that results on the board of Trustees shall be filled in accordance with the Bye-Laws.

-If an Officer Trustee resigns, is disqualified or removed from office after the commencement of the Academic Year the vacancy shall be filled in accordance with the Bye-Laws.
+If an Officer Trustee resigns, is disqualified, removed from office or their contract of employment ceases after the commencement of the Academic Year the vacancy shall be filled in accordance with the Bye-Laws.
 Any person elected under this Article may be required to assume the responsibilities of the Officer Trustee.

 If a Student Trustee resigns, is disqualified or removed from office, a Student Trustee may be appointed to the vacancy in accordance.
 If an Alumni Trustee or an External Trustee resigns, is disqualified or removed from office, an Alumni Trustee or an External Trustee (as appropriate) shall be appointed to the vacancy respectively.